We are talking about a pus sac in a tooth caused by an infection.

 Phlegmon and abscess

 The differences between a phlegmon and an abscess are as follows:

 - A phlegmon is unlimited and can continue to spread diffusely throughout the connective tissue and muscle fiber, whereas an abscess is walled and confined to the area of infection.

-- Abscess and phlegmon can be difficult to distinguish in some cases.
-Sometimes phlegmon occurs when infected material within an abscess breaks loose from its self-containment and spreads.
+- Abscess and Phlegmon can be challenging to distinguish in some cases.
+Sometimes Phlegmon occurs when infected material within a spot breaks loose from its self-containment and spreads.

-- Usually an abscess can be drained of its infected fluid, but a Phlegmon cannot be drained easily.
+- Usually, an abscess can be drained of infected fluid, but a Phlegmon cannot be depleted quickly.

 Causes of a phlegmon

-Phlegmon is commonly caused by bacteria most often group A streptococci or Staphylococcus aureus.
+Phlegmon is commonly caused by bacteria, group A streptococci, or Staphylococcus aureus.

 Resistance to the immunity of the patient and the virulence of bacteria are other factors that affect the development of Phlegmon.